geeksusma/rest-2nd-level/README.md

 - What is REST?

-REST is an acronym for REpresentational State Transfer and an architectural style for distributed hypermedia systems.
+REST is an acronym for Representational State Transfer and an architectural style for distributed hypermedia systems.

 - What is a REST API?